 The Journal of Animal and Natural Resource Law is currently reviewing papers for Volume XVI, which is scheduled for publication in the summer of 2019.
 The Journal of Animal and Natural Resource Law carefully considers all manuscripts that it receives.
 While we may reject an article for lack of space, we may also elect to hold over the article until the next volume.

-Submissions will be considered year-round, but the deadline for acceptance for the thirteenth volume will be February 1, 2017.
+Submissions will be considered year-round, but the deadline for acceptance for the sixteenth volume will be February 1, 2020.
 Articles are accepted on a rolling basis, so the volume may be full by that time.
 Submissions will be reviewed first by at least members of the Animal and Natural Resource Law Review Editorial Board, including the editor-in-chief, and then by the peer-review committee of law professor and writers, to assure quality of scholarship.

 Electronic copies of articles should be submitted to the editor-in-chief at firstname.lastname@example.org.
 Articles may also be submitted through the Expresso article management system.
 Articles of any length will be considered, but the Journal aims to include several articles consisting of a minimum of thirty pages.
 We request that authors use footnotes, which should conform to the latest edition of The Bluebook: A Uniform System of Citation.

 Please include your name, article title, contact information (address, phone numbers, and email address), affiliation, and biographical information with each submission.

 The Journal membership currently consists of students from the Michigan State University College of Law who have completed their first year of law school.

 Prospective members should apply during the summer semester succeeding their first year of law school by participating in the All-Journal Write-on Competition for the College.
 This competition may require prospective members to submit a case note or appellate brief, as well as a Bluebook Exam.
 Furthermore, the Journal may elect to hold a fall semester write-on competition if additional associate editors are needed.